Dangmu1996/custom_car/README.md

 but it is not moving

-I'll keep on work this to combine with the cmd_vel
+I'll keep in work on this to combine with the cmd_vel

 To launch the custom  car